FOR IMMEDIATE RELEASE:

-(All of the students receive round-trip airfare, a stipend for daily expenses, and program costs for their specific travel plans.
-Click here to see the complete proposals from the winners.)
+(All of the students receive a 3700USD cash stipend sufficient to cover round-trip airfare, daily expenses, and program costs for their specific travel plans.
+Click here for the complete proposals from the winners.)

 * * *

 The Travel Fellowship requires a written and illustrated report.
-These will appear on the website in late Summer and early Fall, 2013.
-Examples of student work from the Teaching Fellowship studio courses will appear at the end of each of their semesters during the 2013-2014 academic year.
+These will appear on the website in late Summer and early Fall, 2014.

 * * *

 The international Environmental Design Research Association (EDRA), whose wide-ranging activities, including their 2013 annual conference, Healthy + Healing Places, bring focus to social issues--like healthful environments--in architecture.